sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

  *  Init subscriber, optionally to filter by event-source.
  *
  * Input:
+ *  use_cache
+ *      When set to true, it will make use of the cache service transparently.
+ *      The cache service caches events during session down time (last deinit to this
+ *      init call).
+ *
  *  lst_subscribe_sources_t
  *      List of subscription sources of interest.
  *      The source value is the corresponding YANG module name.